Emirates (Dubai Metro)

 Emirates (طيران الإمارات) is a rapid transit station on the Red Line of the Dubai Metro in Dubai, UAE.
 It is located very close to Dubai International Airport.
-The station is connected to the entrance of the Emirates Group headquarters.
+The station is connected to the entrance of the Emirates Group headquarters, hence the name.

 History

 The station was not one of the initial stations of the Dubai Metro, when the Red Line opened on 9 September 2009 with trains running to Nakheel Harbour and Tower with seven intermediate stations.
 However, it opened the year after on 30 April 2010.

 Station layout

 Emirates station has two side platforms and two tracks.